stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

 The matrix data is implemented as a 2D floating-point array, this is certainly not the most efficient implementation in terms of memory (since each row is itself an object) but it is the simplest to implement.
+Later we will probably refactor the matrix as a one-dimensional column-major array.

 A matrix is also a bufferable object: